ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 same Connection.
 A lower value represents a higher priority.

-A Message with Priority 2 will yield to a Message with Priority 1, which will yield to a Message with Priority o, and so on.
+A Message with Priority 2 will yield to a Message with Priority 1, which will yield to a Message with Priority 0, and so on.
 Priorities may be used as a sender-side scheduling construct only, or be used to specify priorities on the wire for Protocol Stacks supporting prioritization.